Winterizing your family’s car is crucial – ideally before the Michigan weather gets gnarly.

-As of this month, we’ve already had a few snowy doozies.
-“The thing is here, you never know when it’s going to hit,” says Clint Shelton, longtime mechanic and owner of Clint’s Auto Repair Downriver in Lincoln Park, which he opened with his wife this past September.
+“The thing is here, you never know when it’s going to hit,” says Clint Shelton, mechanic and owner of Clint’s Auto Repair Downriver in Lincoln Park, which he opened with his wife in September 2016.
 “Especially with our climate changes, (it) puts the strain on a car.”

 Check your tires